eddiedunn/py-summarization/README.md

 - `main.py`: The main script that initializes the Summarizer App and handles the GUI interactions.
 - `file_summarizer.py`: A module that provides the functionality to summarize files using different methods.
 - `file_downloader.py`: A module that handles downloading files from URLs.
-- `file_transcriber.py`: A module that handles transcribing audio/video files and clipboard content.
+- `file_transcriber.py`: A module that handles transcribing audio/video files, pdf files, and clipboard content.
 - `settings.json`: A JSON file that stores the previous settings of the application.
-- `models.json`: A JSON file that stores the available language models for summarization.
+- `models.json`: A JSON file that stores the available OpenAI language models for use in summarization.

 ## Acknowledgments